-In fiscal 2013, the board of directors held a total of five meetings.
+In fiscal 2015, the board of directors held a total of 10 meetings.
 The independent directors meet regularly without the presence of management.
-Mr. Jones, in his capacity as chairman of the board, led meetings of independent directors in fiscal 2013.
-Each of our current directors attended or participated in 100% of the total number of meetings of the board of directors and at least 88% of the total number of meetings held by all committees of the board of directors on which such director served.
+Mr. John Bourgoin, in his capacity as Chairman of the Board of Directors, led meetings of independent directors in fiscal 2015.
+Each of our current directors attended or participated in at least 85% of the total number of meetings of the board of directors and 100% of the total number of meetings held by all committees of the board of directors on which such director served.